California Wildfire Lawsuit Information

 - 1128 Bennett Lane, Calistoga

-- Subsequently, in May and June 2018, CAL FIRE released findings that 16 of the North Bay fires were caused by trees or branches falling onto PG&E power lines in violation of state law, the failure of PG&E-owned power poles resulting in lines and equipment coming into contact with the ground, power line conductors separating from connectors and falling to the ground, and PG&E’s attempt to reenergize downed power lines while the lines were in contact with vegetation.
+- Subsequently, Cal Fire released findings in May 2018, June 2018, and October 2018 that 17 of the North Bay fires were caused by PG&E equipment, including trees or branches falling onto PG&E power lines in violation of state law, the failure of PG&E-owned power poles resulting in lines and equipment coming into contact with the ground, power line conductors separating from connectors and falling to the ground, sagging power lines coming into contact during high winds, and PG&E’s attempt to reenergize downed power lines while the lines were in contact with vegetation.

 PG&E Lawsuit Causes of Action

-Based on these factual allegations, PG&E lawsuits set forth the following causes of action (or legal counts) against the company:
+Based on these and other allegations, the PG&E lawsuit states various causes of action (or legal counts) against the company:

 - Negligence.
 PG&E breached its duty of care to the plaintiffs and the public by failing to comply with safety statutes and regulations, failing to properly maintain its utility equipment and surrounding vegetation, and failing to de-energize hazardous power lines in foreseeable fire conditions.